bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RainMeasureRange_16cT3SUBL7WQSBYhySMcyR/Documentation.md

-Indicate the measuring range of rain gauge.
+Indicates the measuring range of rain gauge.